Long-Term Care – Frequently Asked Questions

 Insurers engage in numerous actions to investigate claims.
 All will initially require that an insured complete claim forms and certifications from doctors, and most will request a plan of care.
 Once they obtain these forms and authorizations to obtain medical and financial records, they commence the claim investigation by requesting the claimant’s medical information and records.
 Insurers may also engage in the following activities: background checks, medical examinations, medical and financial consultations, surveillance, telephonic or in-person interviews, interviews with employers and family members and internet searches, among other things.
 Very often, careful scrutiny of these actions will reveal that the insurer has engaged in unreasonable actions after they have denied claims under these policies.

 Almost all policies establish an “elimination period” following the need for long-term care during which no benefits are payable.
-The elimination period can be for up to 180 days, and will be a defined term in the policy.
-During this is period of time, an insured must pay for care.
+The elimination period can be for up to 180 days and will be a defined term in the policy.
+During this period of time, an insured must pay for care.
 The insured must establish that he or she requires long-term care continuously during the elimination period and beyond.
 This is typically done by having a physician note that the insured cannot perform the activities of daily living.
 If he or she is able to function without long-term care during the elimination period, there is no coverage.

 Once the elimination period is satisfied, most policies pay benefits on a reimbursement basis, which means that an insured must first pay for the care and he or she will then be repaid for those costs by the insurer.
 A few insurance companies offer per-diem benefits at a premium higher rate.

 In an insurer denies a claim for long-term care insurance, then the next step would generally be to bring a civil lawsuit against the insurer, as there is typically no requirement that the insured submit an appeal.
 However, an insured should review the policy and denial letter to ensure that he/she has completed all the necessary steps for claiming long-term care benefits.
 After doing so, the insured should consult with an experienced insurance attorney regarding bringing a civil action.
-Most attorneys, including the McKennon Law Group PC, will take a meritorious case on a contingency fee basis (meaning the insured does not pay a fee unless there is some type of recovery from which a fee may be earned).
+Most attorneys, including the ones from McKennon Law Group PC, will take a meritorious case on a contingency fee basis (meaning the insured does not pay a fee unless there is some type of recovery from which a fee may be earned).